Benjamin Bristow

 In 1870, Bristow was appointed the United States' first U.S. Solicitor General, who aided the U.S. Attorney General by arguing cases before the U.S. Supreme Court.
 In 1874, Bristow was appointed U.S. Secretary of the Treasury by President Ulysses S. Grant.
 Initially Grant gave Bristow his full support during Bristow's popular prosecution of the Whiskey Ring.
 However, when Bristow and Grant's Attorney General Edwards Pierrepont, another reforming Cabinet member, uncovered that Orville Babcock, Grant's personal secretary, was involved in the ring, Grant's relationship with Bristow cooled.
-In June 1876, due to friction over Bristow's zealous prosecution of the Whiskey Ring and rumor that Bristow was interested in running for the U.S. Presidency, Bristow resigned from President Grant's Cabinet.
+In June 1876, due to friction over Bristow's zealous prosecution of the Whiskey Ring and rumor that Bristow was interested in running for the U.S. presidency, Bristow resigned from President Grant's Cabinet on his 44th birthday.
 During the 1876 United States presidential election, Bristow made an unsuccessful attempt at gaining the Republican presidential ticket, running as a Republican reformer.
 The Republicans, however, chose Rutherford B. Hayes.
 After the 1876 presidential election, Bristow returned to private practice in New York.
 He formed a successful law practice in 1878, often arguing cases before the U.S. Supreme Court until his death in 1896.

 Bristow was credited, by historian Jean Edward Smith, as one of Grant's best cabinet choices.
 Reformers were generally pleased by Secretary Bristow's overall prosecution of the Whiskey Ring, and looked to him for cleaning up government corruption.
 Historians have also given credit for Bristow, America's first Solicitor General, for prosecuting the Ku Klux Klan.
 Bristow, however, had an ambitious, contentious nature, and at times this led to various feuds with Grant cabinet members.
 Bristow, a native of Kentucky, represented the Southern United States on Grant's cabinet, during Grant's second term.

 Early life

-Benjamin Helm Bristow was born in Edwards Hall on June 20, 1832 in Elkton, Kentucky, United States.
+Benjamin Helm Bristow was born in Edwards Hall on June 20, 1832, in Elkton, Kentucky, United States.
 Bristow was the son of Francis M. Bristow and his wife Emily Helm.
 Francis was a prominent lawyer and Whig member of Congress in 1854–1855 and 1859–1861.
 Edwards Hall was the home of his late grandfather, Benjamin Edwards.
 Bristow graduated at Jefferson College, Washington, Pennsylvania, in 1851, studied law under his father, and was admitted to the Kentucky bar in 1853.
 For a while Bristow worked as a law partner for his father.
 His father later became a strong anti-slavery Unionist.
 His father's political anti-slavery and Whig views strongly influenced Bristow's own political outlook.

 Marriage and family

-On November 21, 1854, Bristow married Abbie S. Briscoe.
+On November 21, 1854, aged 22, Bristow married Abbie S. Briscoe.
 Benjamin and Abbie had two children one son, William A. Bristow, and one daughter Nannie Bristow.
 William was an attorney who worked in Bristow's New York law firm Bristow, Opdyke, & Willcox.
 In June 1896 William was in London recovering from typhoid fever.
 Nannie married Eben S. Sumner a Massachusetts textile businessman and politician.